 Martyn Torevell is a founding director of Dewhurst Torevell which provides active independent financial advice to high net worth individuals.
 Through his company Martyn has developed a significant portfolio of arts philanthropy in Manchester.

+Nicole is a member of the UpRisingGM Advisory Board.
 Nicole is a graduate from Liverpool Institute for Performing Arts with a BA (hons) Music, Theatre and Entertainment Management.